 And the PXW-FX9 and s-Cinetone?

 The FX9 has new colour filters, a new sensor, new processing.
 But it is not a Venice.
 In Custom mode it has what Sony are now calling “S-Cinetone” which is set to become their new default look for their film style cameras.
 This once again is based on the Venice look and shares many similarities to the Venice colour science, but it will never be the full Venice colour science because it can’t be, it’s different hardware.
-But it sure as hell looks pretty damn close to a Venice at it’s default settings with the default s709 LUT applied.
 S-Cinetone is a combination of a gamma curve called “original” and a matrix called “S-Cinetone” in the FX9.
-When used together S-Cinetone gives the same colours as Venice and similar gamma, but with slightly increased contrast suitable for direct-to-air applications where the material won’t be graded (s709 in comparison is a touch flatter).
+When used together S-Cinetone gives similar colours to Venice but has increased contrast suitable for direct-to-air applications where the material won’t be graded (s709 in comparison is flatter).
+S-Cinetone has a very gentle highlight roll off and produces a film like look that is tailored for video productions rather than the flatter s709 look which is designed for on set monitoring on film style shoots.
 If you want you can mix different gamma curves with the S-Cinetone matrix to have the Venice like colours but with different contrast ranges to suit the scene that you are shooting.
 If you need a broadcast safe image you can use Hypergamma1 with the S-Cinetone matrix.

 Is the Venice look always there?

-Previous generations of Sony cameras used a common default 709 gamma often denoted as STD5.
+Previous generations of Sony cameras used a common default 709 gamma often denoted as STD5 combined with a 709 colour matrix.
 This is what most of us probably called the “Sony look”.
 The exact colour science in each camera with this look would have been quite different as there were many combinations of filters, sensors and processing, but those variations in processing were designed such that the final output of generations of Sony TV cameras all looked almost exactly the same.
 This too still exists in the FX9 and when set to STD5 the FX9 will produce an image very, very close to earlier generations of Sony camera.
-But from this new sensor with the latest filters etc. so even with the latest sensor and latest colour filters you can still have the old look.
+But from this new sensor with the latest filters etc. you can still have the old look.
 This just demonstrates how the broad brush use of the term colour science is so confusing as the FX9 is a new camera with new colour science, but it can still look just like the older cameras.